-Ocean Village on the Marina Bay is the prime location for bars and restaurants in Gibraltar.
-However a lot of the restaurants here are chains such as La Iguanas, Pizza Express etc. That being said, you have the choice of perfect seats and a lively fun atmosphere as you watch the sun go down.
+Ocean Village on Marina Bay is the prime location for bars and restaurants in Gibraltar.
+However, many restaurants here are chains such as La Iguanas, Pizza Express etc. You can choose perfect seats and a lively, fun atmosphere as you watch the sun go down.

-Many people often use this Gibraltar Travel Guide to plan a 3 day vacation, which is often over the weekend.
-Marina Bay can therefore get really busy so book ahead of time if you want a great sunset spot.
+Many people often use this Gibraltar Travel Guide to plan a 3 day vacation, often over the weekend.
+Marina Bay can get really busy so book ahead of time if you want a great sunset spot.

-There are also several sports bars in the area slightly out of Ocean Village along the Harbour Bay.
-Some of these bars are more catered towards nightlife and a little rowdier then everywhere else in Ocean Village.
+There are also several sports bars in the area slightly out of Ocean Village along Harbour Bay.
+Some of these bars are more catered towards nightlife and a little rowdier than elsewhere in Ocean Village.

-Outside of ocean Village you also have the lively Casemates Square in less than 10 minutes walking distance which is in the beginning of the town centre of Gibraltar.
-Casemates Square also has a series of shopping arcades as well as restaurants and bars with indoor and outdoor seating.
-This area is a bit cheaper to drink and often has screens with sports on so it can be particular popular with lads on holiday.
+Outside of ocean Village, you also have the lively Casemates Square within less than 10 minutes walking distance, which is at the beginning of the town centre of Gibraltar.
+Casemates Square also has a series of shopping arcades, restaurants, and bars with indoor and outdoor seating.
+This area is a bit cheaper to drink and often has screens with sports on so it can be particularly popular with lads on holiday.

 My favourite place for vegetarian food was at the Red Chilli Indian and Tapas Bar.
-There are so many vegetarian options all at really great prices and as it is on the corner of Gibraltar public market (the entrance to Casemates Square), its great for people watching too.
+There are so many vegetarian options, all at great prices, and on the corner of Gibraltar public market (the entrance to Casemates Square), it’s great for people watching too.
 The food was delicious, as were the cocktails.

 Gibraltar Travel Guide, Final Recommendations

-There are so many things to do in Gibraltar that it is a very popular location for a weekend break and you can see a lot in a weekend.
-But in my opinion, 3 days in Gibraltar isn’t quite long enough, not if you also want to relax as well as see everything.
+There are so many things to do in Gibraltar, making it a popular location for a weekend break, and you can see a lot at the weekend.
+But 3 days in Gibraltar should be longer, not if you also want to relax and see everything.

-Depending on how you like to spend your holidays I would suggest 4 nights minimum or potentially up to a week you enjoy having some relaxation time.
-If you’re looking for a cheap weekend in Gibraltar then check out my Gibraltar travel tips for ideas to save money.
+Depending on how you like to spend your holidays, four nights minimum or potentially up to a week, you enjoy relaxation.
+If you’re looking for a cheap weekend in Gibraltar, then check out my Gibraltar travel tips for ideas to save money.